ISQua / JCT Joint Fellowship Programme

 - Exclusive discounts for other ISQua Education Programmes

 - Be invited to enter an abstract for the ISQua Conference.
 Should your abstract be ranked as one of the top five ISQua / JCT Joint Fellowship abstracts accepted for the ISQua Conference by the ISQua Abstract Committee, your abstract will be upgraded to 5-minute poster presentation

 - Exclusive access to presentations from the International Conference

 ISQua Fellowship through Japanese

-ISQua Education are delighted to be able to bring Japanese webinars on Quality and Safety in Health Care to our Japanese audience.
+ISQua Education is delighted to bring Japanese-language webinars on healthcare quality and safety to our Japanese audience.
 These complimentary webinars are developed in conjunction with the Japan Council for Quality Health Care (JQ).
-English versions of these webinars will be made available after the original Japanese version has been transmitted.

 Prerequisite for Jefferson online graduate certificate & master's degree

-Thomas Jefferson University’s College of Population Health (JCPH) has developed a specialized online graduate certificate and master’s degree option for participants of the International Society for Quality in Health Care (ISQua) Fellowship Programme.
-Under the terms of the agreement, ISQua Fellows are eligible for a 15% tuition discount to complete a 15-credit Jefferson graduate certificate (C-HQSi) or 30-credit Master of Science degree in Healthcare Quality and Safety (MS-HQSi) designed specifically for an international audience.
-Specified ISQua coursework, including webinars and a non-credit introductory online session designed by JCPH and ISQua, will serve as a prerequisite for the Jefferson programs.’
+Thomas Jefferson University’s College of Population Health (JCPH) has developed a specialized online graduate certificate and master’s degree option for participants of the ISQua Fellowship Programme.
+ISQua Fellows are eligible for a 15% discount on tuition fees to complete a 15-credit Jefferson graduate certificate (C-HQSi) or 30-credit Master of Science Degree in Healthcare Quality and Safety (MS-HQSi) designed specifically for an international audience.
+Specified ISQua coursework, including webinars and a non-credit introductory online session designed by JCPH and ISQua, will serve as a prerequisite for the Jefferson programs.

 Eligibility: Fellowship Programme participants only.
 Not a Fellowship Programme participant yet?
 Register now.